School shooting survivor: 'There's so many of us now'

 One of the Florida students shared in a comment to the group that she has been having nightmares, Korellis said, and suddenly she received a wave of responses.

 "Someone from Virginia Tech commented.
 I commented.
 Someone from Columbine commented.
-Someone from the Jonesboro middle school shooting that was in Arkansas a long time ago commented.
+Someone from the Jonesboro middle school shooting, that was in Arkansas a long time ago, commented.
 Someone from the Aurora movie theater shooting commented.
 A Sandy Hook parent commented," Korellis said.

-"She wrote back and she said, 'Wow I can't believe all these different mass shootings that all of you went through and ours is so fresh in our mind, thank you for comforting me,' " he said.
-"We told her it will be a difficult next few weeks but if you ever need to come back into this group we're here, just come talk to us."
+"She wrote back and she said, 'Wow I can't believe all these different mass shootings that all of you went through and ours is so fresh in our mind.
+Thank you for comforting me,' " he said.
+"We told her it will be a difficult next few weeks, but if you ever need to come back into this group, we're here.
+Just come talk to us."